5 Local Strategies to Capitalize on Voice Search

 - The hands-free capability is the main draw; 51% of all respondents say they use voice assistants while driving. – Business Insider

 Google data shows that 94% of smartphone users search for location info and 82% of smartphone searchers use a search engine when looking for a local business.
-With mobile driving local search, voice search technology has the potential to shape the way local businesses are found from search to sale.
-It’s up to local search marketers to ensure that their location data is clean, optimized, and accessible to these new search engine technologies.
+With mobile driving local search, voice search has the potential to shape the way local businesses are found.
+It’s up to local search marketers to ensure that their location data management is clean, optimized, and accessible.

 How will your brand overcome the challenge of adapting SEO strategies that capture the unique intent behind voice searches?

-Looking to learn more local SEO strategies to drive results?
+Looking to learn more about local SEO tools and strategies to drive results?
 View the takeaways from our latest webinar with Digital Marketing Depot: “Local Strategies to Capitalize on Voice Search”